-- Each meeting will have a clear purpose. - All members will be prepared for the meetings. - An agenda and other relevant items (e.g. previous meeting minutes, etc.) will be provided and posted to the public in advance of the meeting consistent with the Brown Act. - Opportunities for public comment will be provided consistent with the Brown Act. - Length of the meetings will be controlled by following as closely as possible an agenda that specifies time allotments for each topic to be covered. - Next steps and responsibilities will be assigned to specific members to ensure that meetings result in action. - Complete and concise meeting minutes will be created and distributed. - Members will strive to complete their assignments within the allotted time frame. - The group will periodically self-assess its performance.
+- Each meeting will have a clear purpose - All members will be prepared for meetings - An agenda and other relevant items (e.g. previous meeting minutes, etc.) will be provided and posted to the public in advance of the meeting consistent with the Brown Act - Opportunities for public comment will provided consistent with the Brown Act - Length of meetings will be controlled by following as closely as possible an agenda that specifies time allotments for each topic to be covered - To ensure that meetings result in action, group members will discuss next steps and assign responsibilities to members - Complete and concise meeting minutes will be created and distributed - Members will strive to complete their assignments within the allotted time frame - The group will periodically self-assess its performance